In this article, I am going to solve the below issue

 - You will then be asked to trust the Workflow app, Click Trust It.

-Clear the check box next to Automatic updates to workflow status to the current stage name, and then click Publish,
+Below Workflow Settings > Uncheck the “Automatic updates to workflow status to the current stage name“, then click Publish.

 - Lookup an App Id was unable to retrieve its related data during granting permission to an app in SharePoint 2013.